Teaganjzg/Crime-Forecasting-in-Portland/README.md

 ## <a name="result">Results</a>
    Here is the acccuracy of the linear Regression model.
    ![image](https://user-images.githubusercontent.com/31550461/30786620-f9c88bd8-a135-11e7-8862-3ae8cd2b551d.png)
-   The hotspots on map will be like this.
+   The hotspots on map will be like this.</br>
    <image src="https://user-images.githubusercontent.com/31550461/30786629-2017063e-a136-11e7-93f0-64ba17def1bf.png" width= 500>
 ## <a name="credits">Credits</a>
 ## <a name="contact">Contact</a>